 What Qualifies as an Unfit Parent in New York State?

-When it comes to the safety and well-being of a child, New York State takes matters seriously, especially in the realm of family law and child custody cases.
-At Levitsky Law Firm, our Brighton Beach divorce lawyer is committed to guiding families through the complex landscape of these sensitive issues.
-Understanding what qualifies as an unfit parent under New York law is crucial for protecting your children and ensuring their best interests are met.
+When it comes to the safety and well-being of a child, New York State takes these matters seriously, particularly in family law and child custody cases.
+At Levitsky Law Firm, our New York City family law attorneys are committed to guiding families through the complexities of these sensitive issues.
+Understanding what qualifies as an unfit parent under New York law is crucial to protecting your children and ensuring their best interests are served.

 What Is an Unfit Parent in NY?